TheFrenchKiwi/GenieLogiciel/README.md

 ## Getting Started
 First copy the ".py" file in your directory where your pdf are .

-* To use it for creating xml file Only :
+* To use it to creating xml file Only :

 ```
 Parsing.py -x

 ```

-* To use it for creating Txt file Only :
+* To use it to creating Txt file Only :

 ```
 python3 Parsing.py -t